CSkerratt/Camper_HMI/README.md

  - Lighting module
      - used to controll the lighting in the camper

- -bed side control
+  - bed side control
      - used as a low level HMI for limited control of
      - lights
      - heating